 Zazen Ki Energy

 In Zazen, as in Budo and the Martial Arts, many difficulties arise at the beginning of training.
 But later the correct posture, attitude of mind, and breathing fall into balance easily.
-At first you must consciously work at it, but after some focused practise you’ll be able to concentrate unconsciously.
+At first, you must consciously work at it, but after some focused practice, you’ll be able to concentrate unconsciously.

 Concentration on the act of breathing out creates a balance between consciousness and posture.
 It causes a balancing of the energy of muscles, nerves, and the hypothalamus and thalamus glands.

-If you practise regularly, you can know the secrets of budo unconsciously, naturally and automatically.
+If you practice regularly, you can know the secrets of budo unconsciously, naturally and automatically.

-The aim is to develop a motionless body, mind and spirit.
+The aim is to develop a motionless body, mind, and spirit.
 When you have developed this ability you become powerful, strong and full of positive ki.
-If you do not dwell upon your thoughts but just let them go by, the substance of your mind is motionless.
+If you do not dwell on your thoughts but just let them go by, the substance of your mind is motionless.

 Recommended: Psi Ball – What is it and How to Make it

-Straight back, straight neck, hands joined together, thumbs forming a horizontal line, and by breathing correctly with an emphasis on breathing out deeply into the hara (just below the navel), your centre of gravity.
+Straight back, straight neck, hands joined together, thumbs forming a horizontal line, and by breathing correctly with an emphasis on breathing out deeply into the Hara (just below the navel), your center of gravity.

 Zanshin is a mind that remains still without being attached to anything, watchful, alert, but unattached.
 The correct attitude is very important as it merges your spirit with what you do.